 Daren Lake – audio content manager here with Metigy.
-The good news is that we can help and I’ll be focusing on some advice for getting your podcast noticed in a sea of over two million other podcasts.
+The good news is that we can help and I’ll be focusing on some advice for getting your podcast noticed in a sea of over two million other podcasts (getting close to 2.5 million podcasts or more by the time you’ve read this!).

 We know you’ve worked hard to create, produce and publish your podcast.
 You might even be in the situation where you’ve released 12 episodes over the last three months and haven’t missed a week.
 But the numbers are low and you don’t know how to get more people to listen.